Legal Aid, Vermont give 14 days to those facing hotel loss

 “We’re not dropping services for people, we’re wrapping services around people to help them in this transition,” he said.

-On Tuesday the Vermont Department of Health reported four new cases of the coronavirus, bringing the statewide total since the pandemic began to just over 24,400.
+On Wednesday the Vermont Department of Health reported four new cases of the virus that causes COVID-19, bringing the statewide total since the pandemic began to more than 24,400.

-There were six people hospitalized, none in intensive care.
+There were seven people hospitalized, including two in intensive care.